indranilokg/Okta-MFA-Everywhere/README.md

 ## Benefits

-The benefit of this approach is that the Multifactor Authentication Step can be performed entirely from the Browser, and no Server Side code is required, so no Okta API KEY either.
+The benefit of this approach is that the Multifactor Authentication Step can be performed entirely from the Browser, and no Server Side code is required and no Okta API KEY is needed.

 ## Project setup
 ```